 Signing off for now.

 I don’t give advice.
 But I love a good challenge so if you’re reading this, what would you like to do that you don’t already?
 Can you commit to it for just a week, or two?
 Secondly; I’m so grateful that the Dan of 3 years ago decided to check his spending and what was adding value to his life.
-That gave present Dan (moi!) the resources to hand when I finally figured out what I wanted, and he gave me the breathing room to be able to call a timeout.
+That gave present Dan (moi!) the resources when I finally figured out what I wanted, and he gave me the breathing room to be able to call a timeout.
 Don’t buy shit.
-And do something for your future self.
+And do something for your future self kids ;)

 Have a blast!